NZOI/NZOI.github.io/nzic/index.md

 * Round One: Monday 3rd April - Sunday 9th April
 * Round Two: Monday 26th June - Sunday 2nd July
 * Round Three: Monday 14th August - Sunday 20th August

+Students may log in and start the competition at any point between these dates.
+Once a student has begun the competition they have three hours to view the problems and submit solutions.

+If you're at a school with multiple students wanting to participate you might want to arrange to all sit it at the same time, either after school or during class time (with a teacher's support).

 ### What is Informatics?